Cuddly Dudley

 Cuddly Dudley as seen on WGN-TV's Ray Rayner and His Friends.

-Cuddly Dudley is a lifesize (at 28.5 inch tall) shiny plush stuffed animal nostalgic cocker spaniel doll that was used as a subscription sales promotional item by the Chicago Tribune in the mid-1960s.
+Cuddly Dudley is a lifesize (at 28.5 inch tall) shiny plush stuffed animal Cocker Spaniel doll that was used as a subscription sales promotional item by the Chicago Tribune in the mid-1960s.
 In addition, the animal took on a life of its own as a recurring puppet character on Chicago children's TV for many years.

 Promotional gimmick

 Cuddly Dudley was an idea Jerry Glasspiegel came up within the middle of the night when he was thinking of a good promotion idea for his customer, The Chicago Tribune.
 Francis A. Schumacher, the then-home circulation supervisor for the Chicago Tribune, helped start the Cuddly Dudley promotion program.
 As part of the program, home subscribers received a stuffed dog for subscribing.
 The idea was very similar to Disney or McDonald's, in that the hope was that the kids would pester the parents for the animal, effectively shilling for the paper.
 As part of the scheme a 1967 Sunday paper, the newspaper's largest issue of the week, included a cut and fold insert encouraging kids to "save" Dudley from the "runaway Christmas train."
 Vintage dolls with the original box, which converts into Dudley's cardboard car, get up to $200 at auction.